wnet-ieg-2/pbs-passport-authenticate/README.md

 * We provide basic example code to restrict or allow access to a COVE Passport video based on the visitor's status as a Passport-eliglible member of the station, but it is up to the station to embed COVE Passport video onto their website.
 * We include CSS with the plugin, but the station will probably want to override some of that CSS to match their own website design.
 * The login system requires no heavy database interaction -- member information and authentication status is stored within cookies, and no member data is stored in your website's database, just the PBS Membership Vault.
 * Enabling the login system requires contacting PBS for MVault access keys and PBS Profile Service access keys.
+Make sure when you request the PBS Profile Service access key to request that they include the 'vppa' scope.

 ### Support:
 We welcome bug reports made via our GitHub repository, and while we do not provide any warranty for this plugin, we'll make a good faith effort to address bugs and update the source code in a timely fashion.
 We use this plugin in our own website and we want the best and most reliable product possible!